patnaikankit/terminal-portfolio/README.md

 ## Inspiration and Credits

-These following websites provided some inspiration for creating this type of terminal website.
-Only some features and functionalities are inspired by these following websites.
+The following website provided some inspiration for creating this type of terminal website.
+Only some features and functionalities are inspired by the following website.
 All codes are written on my own.

 - [Sat Naing](https://terminal.satnaing.dev/)